 The Office of Low Emission Vehicles (OLEV), which has been set up by the Government, is committed to promoting EVs.

-Since January 2011 OLEV has been making Plug-in Car Grants of up to £5,000 available to purchase electric vehicles, plug-in hybrid or hydrogen fuelled cars.
+Since January 2011 OLEV has been making Plug-in Car Grants available to purchase low emission cars, vans and taxis.

 A list of the qualifying vehicles and further information is available on the Gov.UK website.